SparkPost/pizza-bot/README.md

 ## Next Exercise

 Congratulations!
 Now you are able to find stores near an address usine the `pizzapi` external library!
-Next we'll make this even more usefyl by asking a user for their real address.
+And you learned to use `console.log` to print out responses to learn about an API.
+Next we'll make this even more useful by asking a user for their real address.

 Next exercise: https://github.com/SparkPost/pizza-bot/tree/03-address